OHio(Dayton area) Tornadoes

 Justin's home had been sitting, untouched since just after the tornados.
 He was able to find a roofer to patch the rafters and put on some shingles to prevent further damage, but nothing more had been done since.
-We've been at work on Justin's home for a couple of months now.
-Progress is slow with a few occasional volunteers but it is moving forward.
+We worked on Justin's home for 7 months.
+Progress was slow with only a few occasional local volunteers but we kept moving forward.
 We started by adding hurricane ties, gussets and collar ties to the rafters.
-Re-framing support beams rafters and joists that were broken.
-Re-constructing the bedroom wall which had been caved in by airborne debris and replacing deteriorated framing and adding support to the original structure as we go.
+Then re-framing support beams rafters and joists that were broken.
+We then re-constructed the bedroom wall which had been caved in by airborne debris.
+We replaced the deteriorated framing and added support to the original structure as well.

 Terrie's home was a total loss, and her insurance was not enough to pay the contractor to rebuild it.
-Sharing Hope ministries was able to step in, and with the help of volunteer labor (to include the contractor) she now has a modest, but beautiful new home.
-While Marcy and I were working in Trotwood other SHM volunteers got the home built, painted and ready for trim, doors and finishing...that's where Marcy and I stepped in as SHM time in Ohio concluded and they returned to Pennsylvania.
-We finished and painted the garage, installed doors and trim, installed the kitchen cabinets and appliances, installed the bathroom cabinets and fixtures, the garage door opener, insulated the attic and installed the electrical devices and fixtures.
+Sharing Hope ministries was able to step in, and with the help of volunteer labor (including the contractor) she now has a modest, but beautiful new home.
+While Marcy and I were working in Trotwood, other SHM volunteers were able to get her home built, painted and ready for trim, doors and finishing.
+This is where Marcy and I stepped in as SHM time in Ohio concluded and they returned to Pennsylvania.
+We finished and painted the garage, installed doors trim, kitchen cabinets and appliances.
+We also installed bathroom cabinets and fixtures, a garage door opener, installed the electrical devices and fixtures and insulated the attic.

 Terrie and her daughter are now moved in and settling into their new home!